Insight Treatment is Now Clear Behavioral Health!

 Clear Behavioral Health is dedicated to supporting the mental health and well-being of the LGBTQIA+ community through specialized therapy, advocacy, and community-centered initiatives.

-Our commitment to cultural competence, trauma-informed care, and identity affirmation ensures that individuals receive the respectful and affirming treatment they deserve.
-By addressing the unique challenges faced by the LGBTQIA+ community and providing a safe and supportive space for healing and growth, we strive to empower our clients to live authentically and thrive.
+Our commitment to cultural competence, trauma-informed care, and identity affirmation ensures that you receive the respectful and affirming treatment you deserve.
+By addressing the unique challenges faced by the community and providing a safe and supportive space for healing and growth, we strive to empower you to live authentically and thrive.

 We offer a full continuum of care for both substance abuse and mental health.
-If substance abuse is the primary concern, it is recommended that individuals complete a medical detox followed by residential treatment and a dual diagnosis outpatient program.
+If substance abuse is the primary concern, it is recommended that you complete a medical detox followed by residential treatment such as alcohol detox, drug detox, and a dual diagnosis outpatient program.
 For primary mental health concerns, we provide mental health residential treatment for severe mental health disorders, outpatient mental health programs, and virtual IOP.
 We also have a specific program designed for teens struggling with mental health and substance abuse.
 Contact us today to get started.

 References: